ehsanmqn/tsp-solver/README.md

 6. Use a more robust messaging system: While RabbitMQ is a popular and reliable messaging system, it may not be the best choice for all use cases.
 Depending on the specific requirements of the service, a different messaging system or architecture, such as Apache Kafka or event-driven microservices, may be more suitable.

+7. The existing method of using message ID as an identifier for retrieving messages from a queue functions flawlessly when a universally unique identifier (UUID) is employed.
+However, in practice, if two requests with the same message ID are submitted, the response will be provided to them in a first-in, first-out (FIFO) manner, which may not accurately reflect real-world scenarios.

 ## Contributing
 Contributions are welcome!
 If you want to contribute to this project, please fork the repository and submit a pull request.